svenkubiak/mangooio/README.md

 mangoo I/O is an Intuitive, Lightweight, High Performance Full Stack Java Web Framework.

-Development of mangoo I/O started in mid 2015 out of an interest in how difficult it would be to create an intuitive, developer friendly, full stack java web framework from scratch.
-After the fresh new breeze of java development for the web with the [Play
+Development of mangoo I/O started in mid 2015 out of the interest on how difficult it would be to create an intuitive, developer friendly, full stack Java web framework in from scratch.
+After I had a fresh new breeze of Java development for the web with the [Play
-Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack java framework.
+Framwork - Version 1](https://www.playframework.com), contributions to the [Ninja Framework](http://www.ninjaframework.org), and having seen a lot of cumbersome "Enterprise" applications, I thought it was time for yet another full stack Java web framework.

+For me, developing mangoo I/O will always be about having a developer friendly, fluent and easy to understand web framework with a small learning curve for the Java ecosystem.
+This will be the untouchable base line.

-The foundation of mangoo I/O is the very performant [Undertow](http://undertow.io) web server from JBoss.
-On top of that, standard, production ready java libraries are used - no reinventing of the wheel, no bytecode manipulation, no magic whatsoever.
-The main reason for using Undertow was, that it is based on non-blocking I/O in the form of [XNIO](http://xnio.jboss.org).
-And although Undertow does support the servlet API, one is not bound to use it in any way.
-This gives the developer the opportunity to work fully stateless.
+At its core, mangoo I/O is a classic MVC-Framework.
+The foundation of mangoo I/O is the high performant [Undertow](http://undertow.io) web server from JBoss.
+On top of that, standard, production ready Java libraries are used - no reinventing of the wheel, no bytecode manipulation, no magic whatsoever.

+The main reason for using Undertow was that it is based on non-blocking I/O in the form of XNIO.
+And although Undertow does support the servlet API, one is not bound to use it in any way, giving a Java developer the opportunity to work fully stateless and being independent to the servlet API.

-mangoo I/O is inspired by the [Ninja
+As I did some contributions to the Ninja Web Framework, mangoo I/O is in some parts inspired by the [Ninja Web Framework](http://www.ninjaframework.org).
+If you have worked with Ninja you probably feel comfortable from the start.
-Web Framework](http://www.ninjaframework.org).
-Although the mangoo I/O core is a complete custom implementation, some of the ideas and methodologies were re-used.

 Here are some key features of mangoo I/O in a nutshell: